Listed below are essential online library services and resources to help undergraduates with alternative learning during the campus closure.

 Use Library Research Guides to start your research

-- We have specially created web pages with the best tools for your research based on topics, subjects or your specific courses.
+- We have web pages with the best tools for your research based on topics, subjects or your specific courses.

-- If you need specialized online sources, we have guides about finding by types like primary sources or archival sources.
+- If you need special online sources, we have guides about finding by types like primary sources or archival sources.

 Try the Assignment Calculator